synshop/rtfm/docs/Equipment/index.md

 SYN Shop provides a large amount of equipment for paying members to use.
 We try to stock equipment that most people don't have access to at home, and are working to build out to a complete shop facility.
 Each area's page has a more comprehensive list.
-The current list of equipment is as follows:

 ## Rapid Prototyping